CyberBeastStaff/MIDAS_standalone/README.md

-# MIDAS: Multi-Intelligent Digital Assistant System
+# MIDAS: Machine Intelligence Deployment and Automation System

 ## Overview
 MIDAS is an advanced AI-powered chatbot and image generation application that provides a seamless, interactive experience with multiple AI models and capabilities.